 I also find that the author makes clear in this story a great conviction of hers: That everyone, no matter which his/her origins are, can find success and happiness in life.
 Sometimes, the only thing that a person requires is a chance.

 Being as it is, I find quite incomprehensible the fact that this book is not as widely known.
 Every time I say out loud that it is my favorite, most people do not know of which book am I referring.
 I can tell; not everyone knows it!
 And it is certainly a pity.
+The hilarious illustrations by Jean Webster herself are a precious addition.

 I am convinced that absolutely everyone, from children to adults, can enjoy it greatly.
 I highly recommend it.